How To Spoof An Email Address In 5 Steps

 Step 2.
 Obtain An Email Server

 This part is easier said than done.
-Most cloud infrastructure providers prevent the ability to send outbound SMTP emails over TCP port 25 due to the risk of cyber criminals abusing their infrastructure with malicious intent.
-While saying this, there are various means of legitimately gaining access to infrastructure that supports this, particularly if you work with a large business or institution.
+Most cloud infrastructure providers prevent the ability to send outbound SMTP emails over TCP port 25 due to the risk of cyber criminals abusing their infrastructure with malicious intent (e.g. Azure requires an Enterprise Agreement before port 25 will be unlocked).
+There are various means of legitimately gaining access to infrastructure that supports outbound email delivery, particularly if you work with a large business or institution.

 We can proceed with the next step once you have an email server, ideally with a Linux-based operating system that can communicate outbound over TCP port 25.